kingparra/hpfp/08_-_recursion/notes.rst

 8.1 Recursion
 -------------
-A recursive function is one that is defined in terms of itself.
-The recursive function will call itself with new arguments during its evaluation until some stopping condition is met to end the recursion.
-Recursive function evaluation may perform an indefinite number of repetitions.
-The number of repetitions is controlled not by a particular countdown mechanism with a predefined number of repetitions, but by whether or not the input arguments meet the functions stopping condition.

 .. topic:: Recursion as a general concept

    Recursion is a general pattern where something contains a smaller instance of itself.